dtruong46me/deep-learning-specialization/course3/week1/04_Quiz Answer.md

 - [x] Pushing to even higher accuracy will be slow because you will not be able to easily identify sources of bias
 - [ ] There is still avoidable bias
 - [x] The model has recognized emergent features that humans cannot (Chess and Go for example)
+- [x] All or almost all of the avoidable bias has been accounted for
+- [ ] This is a statistical anomaly (or must be the result of statistical noise) since it should not be possible to surpass human-level performance
+- [ ] With only 0.05% further progress to make, you should quickly able to close the remaining gap to 0%
+- [x] You are close to Bayes error and possible overfitting

 ---
 ### Question 13